-CWMS charges for both Mallala and Middle Beach is proposed to increase by 7% to \$740 and \$488 respectively in order to cover the costs associated with full operation of the scheme including maintenance and loan repayments.
+CWMS charges for both Mallala and Middle Beach has been increased by 7% to \$740 and \$488 respectively in order to cover the costs associated with full operation of the scheme including maintenance and loan repayments.

-Notwithstanding the above service fee increase, the income generated for Mallala CWMS is not sufficient to cover its operating expenses as shown below in Table 15 and not compliant with National Water Initiative Pricing Principles and Essential Services Commission's (ESCOSA) price determination that is applicable to CWMS.
+Notwithstanding the above service fee increase, the income generated for Mallala CWMS is not sufficient to cover its operating expenses as shown below in Table 13 and not compliant with National Water Initiative Pricing Principles and Essential Services Commission's (ESCOSA) price determination that is applicable to CWMS.

-TABLE 15: CWMS BUDGET FOR 2023/2024 (\$'000)
+TABLE 13: CWMS BUDGET FOR 2023/2024 (\$'000)